Omaha

 Progress Achieved Toward Mode Shift Targets

-Omaha does not track progress towards their mode shift target.
+Omaha does not track progress towards its mode shift target.

 Complete Streets